For Australians · Free on iOS

 Not yet.
 The retailer data is Australia-specific and the app is currently AU-only on the App Store.
 If interest grows we'll consider other markets.

-Free on iOS.
-No ads.
-Built in Sydney by one person for his own family.
+Free on iOS, no ads, built in Sydney by one person for his own family.

 Built in Sydney · AU only for now